-31.1 Umpire not to give batsman out without an appeal
+31.1 Umpire not to give batter out without an appeal

-Neither umpire shall give a batsman out, even though he/she may be out under the Laws, unless appealed to by a fielder.
-This shall not debar a batsman who is out under any of the Laws from leaving the wicket without an appeal having been made.
+Neither umpire shall give a batter out, even though he/she may be out under the Laws, unless appealed to by a fielder.
+This shall not debar a batter who is out under any of the Laws from leaving the wicket without an appeal having been made.
 Note, however, the provisions of 31.7.

 either given out by an umpire, on appeal

 or out under any of the Laws and leaves the wicket as in 31.1.